CivComs/Mktplc/README.txt

 The Civic Commons Marketplace at http://marketplace.civiccommons.org/ is a Drupal-based web service that helps government technologists and vendors "find out what's working, where".
-It is a cooperatively maintained database of information about software used by government,
+It is a cooperatively maintained database of information about software used by governments of all sizes.
+The Marketplace shows:
-showing:

-  1) What a given piece of civic software does,
+  1) What a given civic software package does,
   2) Where it's deployed, or has been deployed,
   3) Who offers installation, support, and development services for it,
   4) Where its development community is (if open-source or similar)